-In addition to historical information, this Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act").
+In addition to historical information, this Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
 These statements include, among other things, statements concerning our expectations regarding:

-- variability in sales in certain product categories from year to year and between quarters; - expected impact of sales of certain products; - continued sales into large enterprises and service providers; - mix of billings between products and services; - mix of service sales containing multi-year support and subscription contracts; - the significance of stock-based compensation as an expense; - the proportion of our revenue that consists of our product and service revenues and future trends with respect to services revenue as we renew existing services contracts and expand our customer base; - the impact of our product innovation strategy; - trends in revenue, costs of revenue, and gross margin; - trends in our operating expenses, including personnel costs, research and development expense, sales and marketing expense and general and administrative expense, and expectations regarding these expenses as a percentage of revenue; - our effective tax rate; - the sufficiency of our existing cash, cash equivalents and investments to meet our cash needs for at least the next 12 months; and - as well as other statements regarding our future operations, financial condition and prospects and business strategies.
+- variability in sales in certain product categories from year to year and between quarters; - expected impact of certain acquisitions, asset purchases and strategic investments; - expected impact of sales of certain products; - the significance of stock-based compensation as an expense; - the proportion of our revenue that consists of our product and service revenues, and the mix of billings between products and services; - the impact of our product innovation strategy; - expanding our reach into new high growth verticals and emerging markets and continuing to sell to large enterprises and service providers; - our ability to meet increasing customer expectations about the quality and functionality of our products; - trends in revenue, costs of revenue, and gross margin; - trends in our operating expenses, including personnel costs, research and development expense, sales and marketing expense and general and administrative expense, and expectations regarding these expenses as a percentage of revenue; - continued investments in research and development to strengthen our technology leadership position and in sales and marketing and the impact of those investments; - expectations regarding uncertain tax benefits and our effective tax rate; - the sufficiency of our existing cash, cash equivalents and investments to meet our cash needs for at least the next 12 months; - as well as other statements regarding our future operations, financial condition and prospects and business strategies.

 These forward-looking statements are subject to certain risks and uncertainties that could cause our actual results to differ materially from those reflected in the forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in this Quarterly Report on Form 10-Q and, in particular, the risks discussed under the heading "Risk Factors" included elsewhere in this Quarterly Report on Form 10-Q and in our other SEC filings, including the Form 10-K. We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements.
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in this Quarterly Report on Form 10-Q and, in particular, the risks discussed under the heading "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q and in our other SEC filings, including the Form 10-K. We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements.
 Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.